Underground fires are not uncommon. In fact, they are a phenomenon that occurs across the globe, from the United States to Germany to China.

 In 2013, explorer George Kourounis became the first person to climb down to the Darvaza crater.
 Kourounis had just 17 minutes to descend to a depth of more than 30m, taking gas readings and soil samples before being hoisted out.

 The explorer said that when he dug the ground to collect samples, new flames immediately appeared.
-Even a new and very small crack in the mouth of the hole created an escape route for gas to escape from the ground and ignite the fire.
+Even the smallest new crack in the crater's mouth created an escape route for gas to escape from the ground and ignite the flames.

 Half a century later, the fire shows no signs of stopping.
 It looks like the Darvaza crater will continue to burn for some time to come.
 If left alone, no one knows how long it will burn or how much gas is still trapped underground.